sa-ray/markdown-portfolio/README.md

+# lifeOfPy
-## One of my first GitHub Learning Lab Repository for Communicating Using Markdown
+## GitHub Learning Lab Repository for Communicating Using Markdown

 Welcome to **my** repository for the GitHub Learning Lab course.
 This repository was used during the different activities that some bot actully did guide me through.